-- B. The status and condition of each heritage property - C. The stewardship efforts in which the agencies have engaged to maintain each heritage property and the cost of those activities - D. A prioritized list of the maintenance needs for the properties - E. A Record of the agency's compliance with subsections MCA 22-3-424 (1) and (2)
+- B. The status and condition of each heritage property - C. The stewardship efforts in which the agencies have engaged to maintain each heritage property and the cost of those activities - D. A prioritized list of the maintenance needs for the properties

-In reporting on each of the three properties, we will provide the above information and supporting documents where appropriate.
+E. A Record of the agency's compliance with subsections MCA 22-3-424 (1) and (2) In reporting on each of the three properties, we will provide the above information and supporting documents where appropriate.
 The process of preparing this report allowed us to review our oversight, the needs of each property and to consider the options for preservation.
 Ongoing funding is provided for the Original Governor's Mansion through legislative appropriation in the budget of the Montana Historical Society.
 State funding has not been available to support the Moss Mansion and the Lewis and Clark Bridge.
+However, State funding is anticipated to be available for the Moss Mansion in 2020 via SB 338.